Success Music Studio

 piano, key, inside

-What is intonation?
-The Intonation category blogs talk all about tuning: retuning guitars and micro tuning synths.
+The following posts mostly talk about retuning guitars and micro tuning keyboards.

 The guitar posts explore music played with open tunings.
 Moreover, we will look at styles such as rock, blues, folk, country, and Hawaiian.